justintungonline/url-shortner-app/README.md

 ### 4. Host app on vercel

 Vercel made it extremely easy to host NextJS apps.
 After all, Vercel is behind NextJS.
-Before we can host on vercel, create new repository on github and push your codes to github.
+Before we can host on vercel, create a new private repository on github to protect your Firebase settings and push your codes to github.

 Now we can: